civicrm/civicrm-core/ext/afform/README.md

 * The `layout` field is stored as an Angular-style HTML document (`layout.html`), so you can edit it on disk like normal Angular code.
 However, when CRUD'ing the `layout` through the API, it is presented in JSON-style.

-## Development: Scope variables and functions

-In AngularJS, every component has its own *scope* -- which defines a list of variables you can access.

-By default, `afform` provides a few variables in the scope of every form:

-* `routeParams`: This is a reference to the [$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams) service.
-In the example, we used `routeParams` to get a reference to a `name` from the URL.
-* `ts`: This is a utility function which translates strings, as in `{{ts('Hello world')}}`.

 ## Development: Every form is an AngularJS directive